 - Glutathione antioxidant therapy via acupuncture point injection

-- Chinese Herbal therapy -Can be done three to four months prior to an IVF cycle as preparation.
+- Chinese Herbal therapy -For fertility this is generally done three to four months prior to an IVF/IUI cycle as preparation.
+Otherwise herbs are given to reduce symptoms throughout your cycle.
 Commonly used formulas work to:

 - Reduce cramping and pain

 - Reduces IgM antibodies

 Evidence-based Complementary and Alternative Medicine 2012(3):591391